The aeroplane models of Lilienthal

 "Vorflügelapparat" 1895

-wing span: 29 ft. wing area: 204 sq.ft. max. length of wing: 9.8 ft. length of glider: 18.4 ft.
+wing span: 29 ft. wing area: 204 sq.ft. max. chord: 9.8 ft. length of glider: 18.4 ft.

 Replica with all known control mechanisms: S. Nitsch